-Doctor negligence is at the heart of thousands of illnesses and injuries.
-Although most physicians take their work very seriously and provide medical care that is up to the expected standard, an alarming number of doctors have been found to have acted negligently on the job.
 Victims of doctor negligence in Louisville, Kentucky and surrounding communities can turn to the law office of Brett H. Oppenheimer, PLLC for answers to their legal questions and representation.

-- The wrong procedure is performed
+- Performed the wrong procedure

 - Anesthesia mistakes

 - Slipped while using a scalpel, cutting an organ, blood vessel, or other tissue

 - Leaving a surgical instrument or sponge inside the patient after surgery

 A physician may fail to prescribe the medication a patient needs, may prescribe the wrong medication, or may prescribe the wrong dose.

 A doctor may also be found negligent if he or she fails to take the following into account when prescribing medication: